 We have all of these different meters and possibilities for subdividing meters to fit the wide variety of music we have!
 Essentially, different kinds of music require different Simple or Compound time signatures and duple or triple meters.
 When we connect the music to how it is or was supposed to be used, we find some of the answers to this.

-Take a March for example: marches are meant to be marched to, in strict time, and as humans, we only have two legs!
+Take a March for example: marches are meant to be, well, marched to, in strict time, and as humans we only have two legs!
 So out of necessity, marches have to be in a duple or quadruple time.
 That is why marches are (almost) always in Cut Time, 2/4, 4/4, or on occasion, 6/8.
-Sousa’s iconic “Stars and Stripes Forever” is in Cut Time .
+Sousa’s iconic “Stars and Stripes Forever” is in Cut Time.
 Even though “Stars and Stripes,” and other marches still being composed through today, are rarely still marched to, they are still written in a duple time.

 The choice of meter and note length provided in the time signature is also a possible indicator of tempo.
 Generally speaking, one would expect a piece notated in 4/1 to move at a slower tempo than 4/4.

-So, that is how you read time signatures, how they’re similar and different, how they’re used, and how they can change the music we hear!
-Many are interchangeable and can sound the same but have slightly different origins or uses.
+So, that's how you read time signatures!
+We've investigated how they’re similar and different, how they’re used, and how they can change the music we hear.
+Many are interchangeable and can sound the same, but have slightly different origins or uses.
 Meters are how composers organize music through time and communicate that organization to the performers.

 For fun, try seeing if you can “play” with any of the meters of your repertoire as if they were in a different meter and tell us about your experiments below!